-Remortgaging your home can be a great way to save money and take advantage of lower interest rates.
+Remortgaging your home can be a great way to save money and take advantage of lower interest rates or to protect yourself from the uncertainty of future interest rate rises.
 The Bank of England have been raising interest rates consistently since early 2022 but did you know the banks and lenders have been reducing their rates in recent months as they compete with each other for your business?
 It’s important to understand the process of remortgaging to obtain a better interest rate in an effort to save money or protect against future interest rate rises and secure a successful remortgage.
 In this blog post, we’ll be discussing 6 essential steps to take before remortgaging your home.

 Introduction to Remortgaging